 - Frame photographs from special times with family and friends.

 - Place special items in prominent places, like artwork that belonged to a relative.

-- Pin inspiring and motivational images to a corkboard.
+- Pin inspiring and motivational images or photographs to a corkboard.
 (You know, Pinterest IRL)

 Plants have a way of brightening even the worst of days, simply by sitting on a windowsill.
 They also have the added benefit of helping to refresh the air in a room, and thus make you healthier ( A real win-win situation if you ask us.)
 So here are some tips on how to harness nature’s positive vibes.

 - Place a potted plant on your desk or a fern in your bathroom or another unexpected place to give you a cheery boost.
-Trust us it works, almost every person in the office has a plant on their desk and it’s not just because they look good.
+Adding greenery to your workspace at home is definitely a great way to lift your mood during a long zoom call!

 - Buy fresh flowers.
 They don’t even need to be anything fancy, just a grocery store bouquet in your favorite vase once a week can totally change your mood.
-Our favorites from the grocery store are hydrangas, greenery or tulips.
+Our favorites from the grocery store are hydrangeas, tulips, and roses.

 Whether you’ve got a green thumb or not, a little life in the form of plants can do a lot to bring a smile to your face.
-For a few more ideas you can see our post on How to Bring Nature into Your Space and The 9 Easiest House Plants To Take Care Of (That We Use All The Time).
+For a few more ideas, you can see our posts How to Bring Nature into Your Space and The 9 Easiest House Plants To Take Care Of (That We Use All The Time).

-Like color, lighting can have a powerful impact on our mood (Again, proven by science.)
-Being in a space with bright fluorescent bulbs all day can actually elicit stress in our body.
+Like color, lighting can have a powerful impact on our mood (again, proven by science).
+Being in a space with bright fluorescent bulbs all day can actually elicit stress in our bodies.
 Natural light is always best, but here are a number of ways lighting can be used to actually make us feel better.